garygeo-19/OpenArtMix/README.md

 ```
                 function receiver(message) {
                 //do something here when a new image has been set in the frameCanvasIn.
+                    xxxxxxxxxx
                 //let the parent window know to update the size of the frame
                 parent.postMessage('updateSize');
             }
 ```
-3. The last step is to make an entry in the mods.json file including the name, path and attribution of your modifer.
+3. Make an entry in the mods.json file including the name, path and attribution of your modifer.